What does pathos mean?

 "The politician's speech relied heavily on pathos, using vivid imagery and emotional language to appeal to the audience's sense of justice."

-Definition generated by AI and curated by RJS Tech Solutions LLP.
+Reviewed by Deb Chak, Editor.
+AI-assisted content curated by RJS Tech Solutions LLP.